Naquoc17/Obsidian-Languages-Learning/1 - Source Material/Articles, Blogs/Blood and Cuts - Germany's Finger Wrestling Competition.md

 "It's not dangerous at all," Hailer says.
 "Of course, there will be open [[wound|wounds]]  and small injuries on the fingers from time to time.
 It looks worse than it really is, because there's blood."

 It's a sport that requires skill, not just strength, says one wrestler.
-"There are different [[technique|techniques]]  — how do I sit at the table?" he says.
+"There are different [[Technique 1|techniques]]  — how do I sit at the table?" he says.
 "How do I [[transfer]] my power as quickly as possible to the loop?
 And of course you need a [[well-trained]] finger."

 Competitors warm up by lifting heavy blocks or pulling on cables with their competition finger!